Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering: Data Availability and Reproducibility Statement

 \section{Data Availability and Reproducibility Statement}

 Raw experimental QENS data is available from the ISIS Neutron and Muon Source Data Journal~\cite{iris_data, plet_data}.
 The data used to generate the figures in this paper are available on Zenodo~\cite{Richardson2026} and all of the code required to recreate them can be found, as a \textsc{showyourwork} workflow in the appropriate GitHub repository~\cite{Richardson2026a}, under MIT (code) and CC BY-SA 4.0 (figures and text) licenses.
+Also present in this repository is the custom Python code used to perform the analysis presented in this work, which is similarly fully computationally reproducible.

 \oldaddcontentsline

 \onecolumngrid

 \thesection{SI.\Roman{section}} \counterwithout{figure}{section} \thefigure{SI.\arabic{figure}} \counterwithout{equation}{section} \theequation{SI.\arabic{equation}} \counterwithout{table}{section} \thetable{SI.\arabic{table}} \pagenumbering{arabic} \thepage{SI.\arabic{page}} \addtocontents{toc}{ }